-Most studies about attitude focus on cognitive and affective constructs (Gregory R. Maio and Haddock, 2010).
-Moreover, those two constructs are good predictors of attitudes like showed in some research (e.g. Chowdhury and Salam, 2017; Perugini, 2005; van Giesen et al., 2015; Trendel and Werle, 2016; Breckler 1984; Breckler & Berman 1991; Breckler & Wiggins 1989, 1991).
-In addition "there is abundant evidence that evaluative implications of cognitive, affective, and/or behavioral information are positively correlated" (Maio & Haddock 2014, 37) so we can assume that the influence of behavior on attitudes will be similar to that of cognitive and affective.
-For the aim of the study more emphasis was put on understanding cognitive and affective constructs (less attention is to be given to behavioral one).
+Most studies about attitude focus on cognitive and affective constructs (Maio & Haddock, 2010), as these have been shown to be good predictors of attitudes (e.g., Chowdhury & Salam, 2017; Perugini, 2005; van Giesen et al., 2015; Trendel and Werle, 2016; Breckler 1984; Breckler & Berman 1991; Breckler & Wiggins, 1989, 1991).
+Moreover, since "there is abundant evidence that evaluative implications of cognitive, affective, and/or behavioural information are positively correlated" (Maio & Haddock, 2014, p.
+37), we can assume that the influence of behaviour on attitude will be similar to that of cognitive and affective factors.
+In this study, more emphasis was put on understanding cognitive and affective constructs than behavioural ones.

 Contribution to Science

-The contribution of this thesis will be in the consumer behavior area in the context of marketing.
-This thesis will focus on the consumer attitudes and the constructs that conform those attitudes.
+This dissertation contributes to consumer behaviour research in the context of marketing, focusing on consumer attitudes and the constructs that inform them.

-There are papers claiming that the influence of attitudes on behavior is weak to nonexistent, moreover they state that attitude cannot predict behavior (Bainbridge Frymier and Nadler, 2017).
-That being said there are researches that prove the existence of such influence such is the case of Weinstein (1972) or Simonson & Maushak (1995).
-Studies like the one by Glasman & Albarracín (2006) also prove the existence of attitude’s influence on behavior.
-They conducted a quantitative research that showed that the more direct was the experience with the attitude object, the stronger the prediction of behavior was.
-But in this research the author studied the intention of behavior as part of one of the three constructs that are part of the attitude, and because of this reason the influence of the attitude on behavior was tested but in the opposite direction, the influence of intention to behave on the attitude of the fan.
+Some studies claim that the influence of attitudes on behaviour is weak to non-existent, so that attitude cannot predict behaviour (Bainbridge, Frymier & Nadler, 2017).
+On the other hand, other studies such as Weinstein (1972), Simonson & Maushak (1995), or Glasman & Albarracín (2006) present evidence for such an influence.
+The latter conducted a quantitative study showing that a more direct experience with the attitude object was correlated with a more reliable prediction of behaviour.
+On the other hand, in the present study intended behaviour forms part of one of the three constructs that comprise the attitude, so that the influence of the intended behaviour on the attitude of the fan is investigated.

-In a more specific way the author plans to establish the influence of factors on football fans attitudes and the impact of fans attitudes on economic factors that affect directly the club economy.
-Special focus will be made on four factors: audience levels, fan money and time spending, supporters' loyalty and violence.
-Audience levels factor affect the income of the club in every match day in two ways: the revenue from ticket sales and TV rights for the match sell to TV network.
-For the purposes of this research this will be measured as the self-reported attendance through an online survey.
-Fan money and time spending factor will help to understand the fans tendencies, priorities and spending habits.
-Like the measurement of audiences, also the measurement of fans spending's will be based on self-reported data and not on economic data from the clubs.
-Supporters loyalty is similar to the previous two factors but checks the effects of the attitude over longer period of time, in addition it can check consistency when an attitude changes.
-And violence factor refers to how different type and level of violence affect fans attitudes.
-With the help of those factors the author propose to set a three levels hierarchy of the behavior, the first, loyalty in the emotional dimension as the lowest level, the second, time spending habits as engagement for the intermediate level, and third, money spending habits on the highest, financial level.
+This study aims to establish the influence of selected factors on football fans’ attitudes and the impact of the latter on economic factors that directly affect the club economy.
+The focus is on four factors: audience size, money and time spending by fans, fan loyalty and violence during matches.
+Audience size affects the income of the club on every match day in two ways: via the revenue from ticket sales as well as from selling rights to broadcast the match on TV networks.
+For the purposes of this study, this factor will be measured in terms of self-reported attendance using an online survey.
+The fan money and time spending factor refers to the fans’ preferences, priorities and spending habits.
+Like audience size, fan spending will also be measured based on self-reported data rather than economic data from the clubs.
+Fan loyalty is related to the previous two factors but reflects consistency or changes in attitude over longer period of time.
+Finally, the violence factor refers to how different types and levels of violence affect fan attitudes.
+Using these factors, this study proposes a three-level hierarchy of behaviour: first, loyalty in the emotional dimension as the lowest level; second, time spending habits as engagement for the intermediate level; and third, money spending habits on the highest, financial level.
 Three hypothesis were formulated that helped to compare the impact of attitudes on every level, H2, H2a and H3.